Ewelina92/Baccarat/README.md

 # How to play

-Fill in the required information at the welcome screen (name, initial bet) and click play game.
+Fill in the required information at the welcome screen (name and how much money you start to play with) and click play game.
 Here you also find the game-rules.

-After each round, you get the choice to continute to the next round (assuming there are cards left in the shoe) or to end the game.
+Place your bets.
+By clicking the undo-button you undo your last bet, and by clicking the double-button you double all your bets.

+When you're done placing your bets for the current round, you click deal.

+The round is now gonna play out.

+To play another round, you place your bets and again click the deal-button.

+If you run out of money, the game will end.
+If you don't want to continue playing, just close the browser/tab.

 Good luck and have fun!